1999AZZAR/InfoView/README.md

 - Edit `MODE_FORECAST_DURATION` constant in `config.h` for forecast mode duration (default: 10 seconds)
 - Edit `NOTIFICATION_DISPLAY_TIME` constant in `config.h` for notification duration
 - Edit `NOTIFICATION_DISPLAY_TIME_NAV` constant in `config.h` for notification duration during navigation

+To enable/disable display faces:
+- Edit display face enable/disable flags in `config.h`:
+  - `ENABLE_TIME_FACE` - Set to 1 to enable, 0 to disable (default: 1)
+  - `ENABLE_WEATHER_FACE` - Set to 1 to enable, 0 to disable (default: 1)
+  - `ENABLE_FORECAST_FACE` - Set to 1 to enable, 0 to disable (default: 1)
+  - `ENABLE_NOTIFICATION_FACE` - Set to 1 to enable, 0 to disable (default: 1)
+  - `ENABLE_NAVIGATION_FACE` - Set to 1 to enable, 0 to disable (default: 1)
+- Disabled faces are automatically skipped in the display cycle
+- At least one face must be enabled (system defaults to time mode if all are disabled)

 To change device name:
 - Edit `DEVICE_NAME` in `config.h`